Conformal Invariance of Spin Correlations in the Planar Ising Model: Proofs of the main convergence Theorems , and for discrete spinors

 Let $\nu(\delta)$ denote the value of $G_{[\C_\delta,a]}$ in a lattice approximation of the point $a+1$.
-Arguing as in the proof of Lemma~\ref{lem: hm-estimate-La+grad}(iii), we see that
+Arguing as in the proof of Lemma~\ref{lem: hm-estimate-La+grad}(iii), we see that, uniformly on compact subsets of $\C\setminus L_a$,

 (since $G_{[\C_\delta,a]}$ vanishes everywhere on $L_a$ and remains bounded near $0$ by the maximum principle, in this case the limiting positive harmonic function should be proportional to $\Re\mathfrak{e}\,{\sqrt{z-a}}$, and the multiplicative normalization is fixed at $a+1$).
-Moreover, this convergence is uniform on compact subsets of $\C\setminus L_a$ and the same convergence holds true for discrete derivatives.
-In particular, this implies
+Moreover, the similar convergence holds true for discrete derivatives, yielding